GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/foreach/index.md

 - !!! warning

-    This condition doesn't require the Trigger Once; Using it might decrease performance.
+    This condition doesn't require the Trigger Once condition.
+Using it might decrease performance.

 In the example below, the goal is to create an explosion at the position of every enemy.
 When the player is in a collision with an object called "KillAllEnemyBonus", a "For Each" event is used to create a new object located at the position of each enemy.
 If a "For Each" event is not used, a single explosion would be created at the position of the first enemy only.